3296Spring2020/project-01-google-dinosaur/README.md

 Sunny, age 25, is a master student in San Diego, a city in the US state of California on the coast of The Pacific Ocean.
 She has responsibility for some research related to building a web server, host web application and tests the communication between the platform and server.
 She had a Bachelor of Science degree in Computer Science major in 2017 and then retrained as a researcher to gain a master's degree at university after 3 years working as a web developer in SAP company.

 As her routine studying and working life, she always works with computers, laptops and phones.
-Therefore, Google Dinosaur game is one of the options offering a quite range of difficulty for her having something to be accessible for her to relax when she is disconnected from the Internet.
+Therefore,Google Dinosaur Game is one of the options that offers her a various levels of difficulty and gives her access to entertainment without Internet connection.
 Sunny would love a little dinosaur because this game helps her not only interact with her eyes and her hands together but also kill time during the Internet connection is not working well.

 <strong>Ziwei Gao</strong>